 Building & Apartment Details

-Residence amenities include a 24-hour reception desk, free Wi-Fi Internet, parking (subject to availability, at extra cost) serviced offices (with flexible lease terms), a conference room, luggage storage, onsite cafe and more.
+Residence amenities include a 24-hour reception desk, free Wi-Fi Internet, parking (subject to availability, at extra cost) serviced offices (with flexible lease terms), a conference room, luggage storage and more.
 Apartment amenities include free Wi-Fi, satellite TV with Internet access, washer & dryer, microwave, dishwasher, parquet flooring, marble & mosaic tile bathrooms, weekly cleaning, plus full linen and towels.